-So, two days ago we released Version 2.0 of our CHAOS;CHILD Steam Patch, and with that patch came a lot of changes and updates to the game—some of which were pretty big.
+So, two days ago we released Version 2.0 of our CHAOS;CHILD Improvement Patch, and with that patch came a lot of changes and updates to the game—some of which were pretty big.
 So!
 We’re here right now to clear up a few things, mainly—why exactly did they need to be changed, and why were they changed to what they are now?

 Let’s get started.

 The CHAOS; games as a whole exist as a large criticism of internet culture and how exactly it affects people.
 Takumi as a character is someone who has become so completely reliant on the internet that he never leaves his home, and his mind has steadily been corroded by his self-isolation time on the internet.
 Takuru, meanwhile, is a digital native—a child born into a society where he never did not have access to the internet, a source of unending information.
 As a result, both of these characters are intensely desensitized to many horrific things, Takumi in particular.
 They both are very distanced from the New Gen incidents—that is, until they begin to affect them.
 After all, “It will never happen to me” is a very common thought when hearing about the many tragedies of the world.
 So, once the New Gen cases begin, they’re disgusting and hard to look at, but you can either click off, or you can do what @channel did: